benjamingeer/socioresources/content/en/posts/2015-03-10-how-to-become-an-obscure-public-sociologist.md

 world.
-I played a small role in this 'alter-globalisation'[^1] movement, as one of the founders of a [short-lived London branch](http://web.archive.org/web/20020805164825/http://www.attac.org.uk/attac/html/index.vm) of the international [ATTAC](http://www.attac.org)network.
+I played a small role in this 'alter-globalisation'[^1] movement, as one of the founders of a [short-lived London branch](http://web.archive.org/web/20020805164825/http://www.attac.org.uk/attac/html/index.vm) of the international [ATTAC](http://www.attac.org) network.
 Launched in France in 1998, ATTAC opposed neoliberal economics and advocated policies that aimed to limit the power of the global financial markets.
 As a French speaker with a good knowledge of French